The Plasma Task Manager

 You can also activate windows by holding Alt down while pressing Tab one or more times.
 This way you browse through all windows whether displayed or minimized.

 To access the Task Manager settings menu, right-click on it and click.
-If you have troubles to click on it and not in one of its tasks, you can first click the panel toolbox, so wherever you click on the Task Manager will work.
+If you have trouble clicking on it and not in one of its tasks, you can first click the panel toolbox, so wherever you click on the Task Manager will work.

 There you can change its behavior.
 The following settings are particularly useful: